redhead-p/rp2da2/README.md

 ### Block Detector

+The main.py scripts in the dual\_ and quad\_ local_detect directories are the block detector versions.
+The version in the dual directory monitors two blocks, and that in the quad directory four.
-The main.py in the layout directory is the block detector version.It provides MQTT connectivity allowing the block detector to report to JMRI or similar.
+They provide MQTT connectivity allowing the block detector to report to JMRI or similar.
-Copy this main.py from the layout directory to the top level directory on the target device.
+Copy the main.py from the dual or quad directory to the top level directory on the target device.

 Alternatively there is a test harness test_dccrc1.py in the test directory.
 This may be run using Thonny.
 Load this into the Thonny editor window and ‘Run current script’ (green play button).
 It will auto-detect whether on a RP Pico or Arduino Nano RP2040 Connect and allocate the detector pins accordingly.
-It creates the channel 1 block detector objects for two blocks, rc_ch1a and rc_ch1b.
+It creates the channel 1 block detector objects for the blocks.

 If OK you will get an invitation to type at the REPL, but the program will still be running in the background.
 The OLED display shows a ’splash’.
 Block occupancy details will be displayed on the OLED screen.

 ---